 Diagnosis of Hair Loss in Men

 The diagnosis of androgenetic alopecia in men is generally straightforward.
-It is made by observing a “patterned” distribution of hair loss (see the previous session on Classification) and confirmed by observing the presence of miniaturized hair in the areas of thinning.
+It is made by observing a “patterned” distribution of hair loss and confirmed by observing the presence of miniaturized hair in the areas of thinning.
+Miniaturization is the progressive decrease of the hair shaft’s diameter and length that occurs in response to androgens.

-The diagnosis of androgenetic alopecia is supported by a family history of hair loss, although a positive history is not always identified (see Genetics).
+The diagnosis of androgenetic alopecia is supported by a family history of hair loss, although a positive history is not always identified, and the absence of other medical causes of alopecia.
 In older patients, their own history of passing through the different Norwood stages is strongly suggestive of male pattern alopecia.

-If the hair loss is diffuse (thin all over) rather than following one of the specific Norwood patterns, the diagnosis can be more difficult.
+The diagnosis of diffuse hair loss can be more difficult because there is thinning all over the scalp rather than confined to specific areas defined by one of the Norwood patterns.
 However, the presence of miniaturization in the areas of thinning usually confirms the diagnosis of androgenetic alopecia.
-If the diagnosis is still unclear, a number of other conditions must be ruled out.

 When the diagnosis of androgenetic alopecia is still uncertain, further diagnostic information can be obtained from a hair-pull test, a scraping and culture for fungus, a microscopic examination of the hair bulb and shaft, and a scalp biopsy.
 A dermatologic consultation is warranted whenever the cause of hair loss is unclear.